frenetic-lang/frenetic/guide/07-NetCoreComposition.md

 Your goals are to implement a policy that performs the following
 actions:
   - broadcast all arp packets to all hosts
-  - route other packets to the correct host according to their destination IP address.
+  - route other packets to the correct host using their destination IP address.
 Host h1 has IP address 10.0.0.1, host h2 has IP address 10.0.0.2 and host h3 has IP address 10.0.0.3.
-  - prevent host h2 from contacting h3's web server.
-In other words, drop all packets from source IP 10.0.0.2 destined for source IP 10.0.0.3 on tcp port 80 (web).
+  - prevent host h2 from contacting h3's web server by dropping all packets from source IP 10.0.0.2 destined for source IP 10.0.0.3 with desintation TCP port 80.

 Moreover, the goal is to design the policy in a modular fashion.
 To that end, we have provided you with a template to start from in